fduran/sadservers/README.md

     - I'm using ports :8080 and :6767 for the shell-to-web and agent, so don't try and run services on those ports.
     - Currently only supporting one VM scenarios and not multiple VM scenarios.
     - VMs should be fully self-contained and not need the Internet for anything, ie, the user wouldn't need to initiate connections from the scenario VM to the Internet save for ICMP (ping) and DNS traffic.
 A possible exception would be access to an OS package repository proxy.
+    - The scenario VM needs to survive a reboot, as in the problem still works.

 ## Scenarios